huggingface/blog/fine-tune-whisper-multilingual-asr.md

 | large  | 32     | 1280  | 20    | 1550 M     | x                                                    | [✓](https://huggingface.co/openai/whisper-large)  |

 For demonstration purposes, we'll fine-tune the multilingual version of the [`"small"`](https://huggingface.co/openai/whisper-small) checkpoint with 244M params (~= 1GB).
 As for our data, we'll train and evaluate our system on a low-resource language taken from the [Common Voice](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) dataset.
-We'll show that with as little as 8 hours of fine-tuning data we can achieve strong performance on this language.
+We'll show that with as little as 8 hours of fine-tuning data, we can achieve strong performance in this language.

 ------------------------------------------------------------------------